rodrgoslveira/Memcached-server-Ruby/README.md

 #### Synchronization Mechanisms

-   Managing multiple clients and making Memcached thread safe was a callenge.
+   Managing multiple clients and making Memcached thread safe was a challenge.
 The priority is simplicity, safety and perfomance.
    A first and more common approach was to use coarse-grained locking with thread safety provided by a single global cache lock but      this aproach has a significant performance penalty.

    In order to optimize memchached perfomance,I investigated techniques to minimize or eliminate the global cache lock.